 Nothing Phone 1 Review: Conclusion

 Okay, let’s now wrap up this review of the Nothing Phone 1.
-It goes without saying that the Nothing Phone 1 easily stands out from the crowd of saturated mid-range phones in 2022.
+It goes without saying that the Nothing Phone 1 easily stands out from the crowd of saturated midrange phones in 2023.
 That semi-transparent design mixed with the Glyph interface sure does offer a “breath of fresh air” to anyone who’s looking for a phone with a unique character above everything else.

 And even if you don’t care about any of those funky design elements, this is still a solid all-rounder phone that deserves your attention.

 That’s not to say the Nothing Phone 1 is perfect by any means as we’ve discovered throughout this review.
-There are quite a few software bugs to iron out here, it has some hardware limitations compared to the competition but more importantly, Nothing is asking for a premium price for this phone.
+There are quite a few software bugs to iron out here (some have), it has some hardware limitations compared to the competition but more importantly, Nothing is asking for a premium price for this phone.

 So yeah, did Nothing revolutionize the smartphone industry with the Phone 1?
 I don’t think so.
 But did it add a little excitement to this space?
 Absolutely!
-And I can’t wait to see what Nothing has in store with the Phone (2) or whatever it ends up being called.
+And I can’t wait to see what Nothing has in store with the Phone (2).
 Carl Pei directly accused all the smartphone makers of coming up with iterative upgrades instead of substantial innovations, so it’ll be really interesting to see how Nothing will subvert such a trend.

 - Watch our video review of Nothing Phone 1